tmontes/python-wires/docs/source/development.rst

 - One or more closed issues, each associated with one or more merged Pull Requests.

-Then create a new issue in the :guilabel:`NEXT` milestone, named "Release YY.MINOR.MICRO", labelled :guilabel:`release`, and:
+Once confirmed, rename the :guilabel:`NEXT` milestone to :guilabel:`YY.MINOR.MICRO` and create a new issue in it, labelled :guilabel:`release` and named "Release".
+Then:

 - Update ``__version__`` in ``src/wires/__init__.py`` to ``YY.MINOR.MICRO``.
 - Confirm that the documentation builds successfully, making adjustments if needed.